secure-device-onboard/docs/docs/iot-platform-sdk/running-the-demo.md

 For information on all the properties for IOT Platform SDK components, refer to the comments in the specific .env files.

 !!!
 Note
     In rest of the guide, the original name of the properties specified in the runnable scripts: run-ocs, run-ops and run-to0scheduler, will be referenced, instead of the names present in the .env files.
-The said mapping, that is specified explicitely, generally looks like: 'PROPERTY_NAME' at .env maps to 'property.name' at the application.
-For example, the property reference in the guide would be 'property.name=property-value', which means that 'PROPERTY_NAME=property-value' from .env is explicitely mapped to 'property.name=${PROPERTY_NAME}' at runnable script.
+The said mapping, that is specified explicitly, generally looks like: 'PROPERTY_NAME' at .env maps to 'property.name' at the application.
+For example, the property reference in the guide would be 'property.name=property-value', which means that 'PROPERTY_NAME=property-value' from .env is explicitly mapped to 'property.name=${PROPERTY_NAME}' at runnable script.

 ## Setting up Resources for OCS